lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

 A further customization that you can make inside the file relates to how your LSBQe version will refer to the language you wish to include.

 To do this, you must search for **"RML”** in your :guilable:`[EngGle_Eng_IE]`and change **“the other language”** to the language name you wish to be displayed.
-In our current example that would be **“Irish”** as shown in Figure 19.
+In our current example that would be **“Irish”** as shown in Figure 19 below.

 .. figure:: figures/lsbqefigure19.png
       :width: 600